 Feelings after treatment

-Being told your treatment has been successful is wonderful news.
-But it can take some time to adjust to life after cancer treatment.
+It can take some time to adjust to life after cancer treatment.
 It isn't unusual to feel quite low and lost after your treatment has ended, especially during the first few months.

 Feelings you may have include: